SZ092/LagRadar/README.md

 # LagRadar

-**LagRadar** is a personal engineering project and proof-of-concept for advanced Kafka consumer lag observability, multi-cluster monitoring, and automated diagnostics.
+**LagRadar** is a modern, extensible toolkit for Kafka consumer lag monitoring and automated root cause analysis (RCA).

 Designed and built by Zhe Song, this repository serves as a portfolio piece and demonstration of my approach to distributed systems, infrastructure-native workflows, and modern SRE practices.

 > **NOTE:**
-> LagRadar is not intended as a production OSS or community project.
-All features and APIs are designed for technical showcase and engineering demonstration.
+> LagRadar is a personal engineering project for demo/reference only.
+Not intended as production OSS or an active community project.
-> This repository is maintained solely for personal branding and professional reference.

 ---

 ## Key Features

+- **Multi-cluster Support**
-- **Multi-cluster Support:** Monitor multiple Kafka clusters with unified metrics and API endpoints.
+  - Monitor multiple Kafka clusters with unified metrics and API endpoints.
-- **Consumer Group & Partition Insights:** Track lag, health, and offsets across any number of consumer groups—even those sharing the same partition set.
+- **Consumer Group & Partition Insights**
+  - Deep-dive lag and health tracking across any number of consumer groups.
+- **Kubernetes-ready**
-- **Kubernetes-ready:** Designed for stateless deployment, with built-in `/health` and `/ready` endpoints for k8s probes.
+  - Stateless by design; health and readiness endpoints for K8s probes
+- **Prometheus Integration**
-- **Prometheus Integration:** Exposes detailed metrics compatible with Prometheus, Grafana, and external observability tools.
+  - Exposes detailed metrics for Prometheus, Grafana, and observability stacks.
-- **Legacy/Single Cluster Backward Compatibility:** Seamlessly supports simple legacy setups out of the box.
+- **Legacy/Single Cluster Backward Compatibility**
+  - Seamlessly supports simple setups out of the box.
+- **Extensible Core**
-- **Extensible Core:** Structure ready for integrating Redis, semi-automated RCA, custom notification flows, or dashboard plugins.
+  - Pluggable for Redis, RCA automation, custom notifications, and dashboards.
+- **Self-documenting APIs**
-- **Self-documenting APIs:** Clean RESTful endpoints for both human and programmatic consumption.
+  - Clean REST endpoints, easy for both human and programmatic use.
+- **Code and architecture clarity**
-- **Technical Depth:** Focus on code quality, system health modeling, extensible diagnostics, and real-world reliability patterns.
+  - Strong focus on code quality, diagnostics, and real-world reliability.

 ---

 ## Demo Use Cases

 - Local development and PoC for distributed Kafka observability and RCA automation.
-- Template/reference for multi-cluster infra tools, metrics exporters, and SRE monitoring workflows.
+- Reference template for multi-cluster infra tools and SRE monitoring workflows.
-- Engineering interview “trace artifact”—demonstrates system design, API structuring, code quality, and practical best practices.
+- Interview/portfolio artifact—demonstrates system design, API quality, and modern infra best practices.

 ---

 ## Quick Start

-> **Note:** LagRadar is for demo/engineering showcase only.
-> Local testing via Docker Compose or K8s is recommended; not intended for direct production use.
+> **Note:** For local/demo use only.
+Test with Docker Compose or K8s.
+Not for direct production deployment.

 ### One-click Local Dev Environment